Pak's former prime minister Abbasi, Railways Minister Rashid test positive for coronavirus

 Pakistan Tehreek-e-Insaf's provincial lawmaker Chaudhry Ali Akhtar was also tested positive for the virus, his spokesperson said.
 The spokesperson shared that the Akhtar was in home isolation and had gotten himself tested after showing symptoms of the virus.
 Akhtar was elected from Punjab Assembly’s Faisalabad III in the 2018 elections.

+Five persons, including two officers, at Pakistan's Foreign Office have been tested positive for coronavirus, Foreign Office spokesperson Aisha Farooqui said on Sunday, adding that the cases emerged in the office within the past week.
 At least four lawmakers, including a provincial minister, have died due to coronavirus in Pakistan.

-Five persons, including two officers, at Pakistan's Foreign Office, have been tested positive for coronavirus, Foreign Office spokesperson Aisha Farooqui said on Sunday, adding that the cases emerged in the office within the past week.
+Mian Jamshed Kakakhel, 65, a Pakistan Tehreek-e-Insaf (PTI) Member Provincial Assembly (MPA) from Khyber Pakhtunkhwa, died while undergoing treatment after contracting coronavirus.
+Shaukat Manzoor Cheema, a PML-N member of the Punjab Assembly, died due to COVID-19 after being on ventilator since Eid.

+On Tuesday, Sindh Minister for Human Settlement Ghulam Murtaza Baloch died in Karachi due to coronavirus.
+Eight members of the KP Assembly have been infected with coronavirus, including Madiha Nisar, Kamran Bangash, Dr Amjad Ali, Bahadur Khan, Ziaullah Bangash, Shafiq Afridi and Inayatullah.